BlockPILabs/ApplicationUpdateLog/Alphanet.md

 1. The name of API key is limited to 20 bytes.
 2. The notification of expiring packages will not include 0 RU packages now.
-3. The content of the advanced feature of the API key is restricted.
+3. The content of the advanced feature of the API key is restricted to limited options.
-4. The free package can not be subscribed.
+4. The free package can not be subscribed to auto-scaling.
 5. Auto-scaling status is limited to “active” or “stop” now.
 6. The chain name is verified when creating a new api key.
 7. Wallet address is added to the sign message when login with web3 wallet.